 Let’s not stop pushing until all the parents who need it have access to plagiocephaly treatment on the NHS, or at the very least, sound, clinically based information on the options that are available to them.

 In the meantime, if you have a baby with severe plagiocephaly, Technology in Motion can help.
-Our TiMband treatment is safe, pain free and highly effective, and while it might not yet be available on the NHS, there are several charities that can help you raise the funds if required.
-Call us on 0330 100 1800 and we will arrange an appointment at your nearest clinic.
+Our TiMband treatment is safe, pain-free and highly effective, and while it might not yet be available on the NHS, several charities can help you raise funds if required.
+Call us on 0330 100 1800, and we will arrange an appointment with one of our clinicians.